 Adequate nutrition also helps ensure healthy green cucumbers.
-A lack of nutrients can cause yellowing of both the leaves and cucumbers, which may stay small rather than reaching their full size.
+A lack of nutrients can cause yellowing of both the leaves and cucumbers, which may stay small rather than reach their full size.
 The best way to determine nutrient needs is to perform a soil test.
 But in the absence of a test, mix 1 cup of a 10-10-10 granular fertilizer into each 10-foot row at planting time.
 When the young vines reach 1 foot in length, mix 1 tablespoon of fertilizer into the soil beside each plant.

 Cucumber Mosaic Virus

 Mosaics are often attractive works of art, but this is not so when it comes to the cucumber mosaic virus.
 This disease is incurable and caused by an organism that creates a yellow, mottled appearance on the cucumber plant's leaves.
 It also causes small, stunted cucumbers with yellow or white mottling.
 Remove and destroy any plants that show signs of this virus and keep a close eye on any remaining cucumbers in your garden.